readium/speech/docs/UtteranceExtraction.md

   ssml?: string;
   language?: string; // BCP 47
-  locate?: LocatorOptions; // Decoded from the source node's textref — spread into createLocator()/decorate(), see GuidedNavigation.md synthetic?: boolean; // True for a synthesized label/announcement (contextualization, alt/caption description...), not text copied from the source
+  locate?: LocatorOptions; // Decoded from the source node's textref — spread into createLocator()/decorate(), see GuidedNavigation.md offsets?: UtteranceOffset[]; // Ranges of plain/ssml backed by real source text, each with its own locate }

+interface UtteranceOffset {
+  start: number;
+  end: number;
+  locate: LocatorOptions;
 }
 ```

 Some roles get a synthesized navigational contextualization spoken around their content (entering/leaving a table, a pagebreak label...) — see [`defaultContextualizations`](../src/utterances/contextualizations.ts), sourced from [`locales/en.json`](../locales/en.json).
+A synthesized label/announcement carries no `offsets` at all — `locate` is still safe for element-scoped highlighting, but there's no real source text to search for.

 ## Options